How to use the command 'cpio' (with examples)

 Explanation:

-• find path/to/directory: The ‘find’ command used to list all files and directories recursively in the specified directory.
+• find path/to/directory: This command recursively locates all files and directories starting from the given directory path.

 Code: